 - usually work regular business hours, but may be required to work evenings and weekends to complete projects

-- may travel to other branches and offices, or to attend conferences, meetings and training courses.
+- may travel to attend conferences, meetings and training courses.

 Useful experience for office managers includes: